codess-aus/FCC100DaysOfCode/README.md

 #Day074 #100DaysOfCode - Okay, I know I always say how much I hate #OOP but this morning I started the #FreeCodeCamp chapters on it, and I got 30% of the way through before work and it was pretty fun.
 I'll try to remain optimistic that as it gets harder it will get even more fun

+#Day075 #100DaysOfCode Was talking to Eliza earlier... things got dark very quickly.
+I wrote my first one of these in #Prolog when I was doing my Masters in CompSci.
+Looking at it in #Python today #TuringTest #ChatBot #Python

+#Day076 #100DaysOfCode 62% of the way through the #OOP section on #FreeCodeCamp - it's actually more enjoyable than I remember.
+Think I might be able to get into it after all.

+#Day077 #100DaysOfCode Having me struggling through the #AISchool #CognitiveBots tutorials.
+C# is definitely not my thing.
+But have been getting some help from the twitterverse so it's been cool.
+And frustrating.
+And interesting...
+I think